StefanFabian/qml_ros2_plugin/docs/pages/Examples.rst

 You can find the described example QML files in the `qml_ros2_plugin repo examples directory <https://github.com/StefanFabian/qml_ros2_plugin/tree/master/examples>`_.

-Subscriber
+Subscription
 ==========

-The subscriber example demonstrates how to create a ``Subscriber`` in QML using the *QML ROS Plugin*.
+The subscriber example demonstrates how to create a ``Subscription`` in QML using the *QML ROS Plugin*.

 You can run the example using the ``qmlscene`` executable:

 .. code-block::

-  qmlscene subscriber.qml
+  qmlscene subscription.qml

 Publisher
 =========